LennartFr/Blockchain-at-Galvanize/README.md

 across the economic ecosystem.

 ### [The .bna file](https://hyperledger.github.io/composer/reference/commands.html)
 A Business Network Archive (BNA) file is exported by the Hyperledger Composer with the extension of .bna, and contains the definitions all the definitions for a Business Network.
-It is deployed in a Hyper Ledger Fabric. is an application development framework which simplifies and expedites the creation of Hyperledger fabric blockchain applications.
+It is deployed in a Hyper Ledger Fabric.

 <img src="https://farm5.staticflickr.com/4511/37561438920_efe78c324b_o.png" width="1169" height="199" alt="blockchain-banner2">

 ## Pre-reqs: